Sonicdaheghod/R_KNN_MT/README.md

     Measures the average absolute difference of the distance between the predicted and actual values.

 These further analyze the accuracy and quality of the output from the model.

+Future directions include determining how to reduce the values for both RMSE and MAE since a high value means the model is not performing well.

 ![image](https://github.com/Sonicdaheghod/R_LinearRegress_MT/assets/68253811/da541f99-5fde-454e-aca6-4ef02b47e938)